cgalab/monos/README.md

 # MONOS

-MONOS computes the weighted straight skeleton of a given monotone polygon.
+MONOS computes the straight skeleton of a given monotone polygon.

 # Algorithm